stellar/go/services/bifrost/README.md

 * Remember that everyone with master public key and **any** child private key can recover your **master** private key.
 Do not share your master public key and obviously any private keys.
 Treat your master public key as if it was a private key.
 Read more in BIP-0032 [Security](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki#security) section.
 * Make sure "Sell [your token] for BTC" and/or "Sell [your token] for ETH" exist in Stellar production network.
 If not, you can create an offer by sending a transaction with `manage_offer` operation.
 * Make sure you don't use account from `stellar.issuer_secret_key` anywhere else than bifrost.
 Otherwise, sequence numbers will go out of sync and bifrost will stop working.
 It's good idea to create a new signer on issuing account.
-* Check if public master key correct.
+* Check if public master key is correct.
 Use CLI tool (`bifrost check-keys`) to generate a few addresses and ensure you have corresponding private keys!
 You should probably send test transactions to some of these addresses and check if you can withdraw funds.
 * Make sure `using_proxy` variable is set to correct value.
 Otherwise you will see your proxy IP instead of users' IPs in logs.
 * Make sure you're not connecting to testnets.
 * Deploy at least 2 bifrost, bitcoin-core, geth, stellar-core and horizon servers.
 Use multi-AZ database.